WHY STUDY IN FRANCE?

 The higher education system in France offers excellent programs across all disciplines and study levels.
 It has 3,500 plus higher education institutions with a diverse range of subjects.
-These include colleges teaching Engineering, Business Management, Tourism and Social Work, Culinary Arts and Hotel Management.
+With a France study visa you can study in colleges teaching Engineering, Business Management, Tourism and Social Work, Culinary Arts and Hotel Management.

 - Universities in France provide quality higher education tailored for the needs of the students and offer exceptional R&D opportunities